First Era

 1E 609

-In Yokuda, Mansel Sesnit becomes the Elden Yokeda or a military dictator.
+In Yokuda, Mansel Sesnit becomes the Elden Yokeda (military dictator).
 He manages to control most of the continent for eight years.

 1E 617

 Mansel Sesnit is assassinated.
-Randic Torn continues the work of unifying Yokuda.
+Randic Torn, a commoner, continues the work of unifying Yokuda.

 c.
 1E 660

-Skyrim forces reputedly defeat the orcish god Mauloch (Malacath) in the battle of Dragon Wall.
-Mauloch flees east and fills the sky with his hatred, an account that can clearly be related to Red Mountain's eruption around these years.
+Skyrim's forces reputedly defeat the orcish god Mauloch (Malacath) in the battle of Dragon Wall.
+Mauloch flees east and fills the sky with his hatred, an account that can be related to Red Mountain's eruption around these years.

 1E 668-1E 700

-The peace between Resdayn's two peoples disintegrates as Vory Dagoth, the leader of the Chimer House of Dagoth brings news about a grand Dwemeri project.
-The tonal architects of the Dwemer with Kagrenac as their chief, have uncovered the Heart of Lorkhan and are planning to use the dead god's heart as the centerpiece of Numidium, a constructed god that would allow the Dwemer people as a whole to transcend mortal existence.
+The peace between Resdayn's two peoples disintegrates as Voryn Dagoth, the leader of House Dagoth, brings news about a grand Dwemeri project.
+The tonal architects of the Dwemer, with Kagrenac as their chief, have uncovered the Heart of Lorkhan and are planning to use the dead god's heart as the centerpiece of Numidium, a constructed god that would allow the Dwemer people as a whole to transcend mortal existence.
 The Chimer strongly disapprove of the plan, considering it extremely blasphemous, while the Dwemer feel their actions should not be judged by the Chimer.
+Sources about the period of the "War of the First Council" are varied and often somewhat contradictory, with shifting allegiances and various levels of betrayal, some versions even involving the Nords and Orc mercenaries in its final battle.
+The following are events that are shared among most accounts:

-During the battle, the Dwemer people mysteriously vanish as a whole, including their exiled cousins of Volenfell, presumably as a result of Kagrenac's premature attempt to use his tools on the Heart.
-It remains unclear whether the disappearance of the Dwemer was a disastrous failure or a success.
+During the battle, the Dwemer people mysteriously vanish as a whole, including their exiled cousins of Volenfell.
+To the present, the exact cause of their disappearance remains a mystery, with various accounts ascribing it to divine vengeance, the powers acquired by the newly formed Tribunal, or to Kagrenac's premature attempt to use his tools on the Heart, resulting in either disastrous failure or, perhaps, success.

 After the War of the First Council, Red Mountain erupts.
 Numerous peoples across Tamriel remember the event: to the Nords it was "The Year of Winter in Summer", to the Khajiit, "Sun's Death".

-Frandar Hunding, a major Yokudan hero figure, is born in the year 2356 of the old Yoku timeline.
+Frandar Hunding, a major Yokudan hero figure, is born in the year 2356 of the old Yoku calendar.

 Randic Torn, the Yoku emperor, dies.
 The entire Yoku empire is plunged into chaos and the resulting civil war makes the unrests of the previous three centuries pale in comparison.

-Note: In the Yoku time reckoning, the year is 2396.
-This year is often used to synchronize the Yoku timeline with the Tamrielic one.
-The accuracy of this method is debated, but the margin of error is likely to be small.
+Note: In the Yoku calendar, the year is 2396.
+This point in time is often used to synchronize the Yoku timeline with the Tamrielic one.
+Until the arrival of the Redguards in Tamriel, dates in Yoku history are extrapolations based on this year.
+The accuracy of this method is debated (the Yoku year may not have been the same length as the Tamrielic one), but the margin of error is likely to be small.

-After years of combat, Frandar Hunding believes he has achieved the peak of his power and retires to live as a hermit.
-He writes the Book of Circles, a philosophical treatise on the martial arts.
+Aged sixty, Frandar Hunding has retired to a cave, where he lives as hermit and writes his Book of Circles, a philosophical treatise on the martial arts.

 c.1E 800